InformaticsMatters/squonk/openshift/templates/README.md

 project containing the `keycloak.json` and `context.xml` files that will be needed to connect the Squonk notebook (portal application) to Keycloak for SSO.

-Once running you will need to add roles and user to the Keycloak realm to allow you to test the Squonk notebook application.

-For instance:

--   Create the `standard-user` role
--   Add `standard-user`to the default roles
--   Create sample users e.g. `user1` and assign passwords.
+Make sure you have created the `standard-user` role and the reuqired users in Keycloak (see above).

 ### Squonk Application